Break the Badass: Malekith's sneak attack on Asgard and killing Frigga shock the whole realm to its core.

 Non-Action Guy: A more subtle example than most.
 While he is technically well above any mortal in physical prowess, he isn't quite up to par with Thor or others in combat, preferring to compensate with his intelligence and cunning.
 As such, he tends to use trickery to avoid direct conflict.
 Subverted in The Avengers, where he is willing to dirty his hands against SHIELD agents that are no threat to him and proves Captain America's superior during their short battle.

 Reliable Traitor: While Thor seeks his help in The Dark World, everyone including Thor himself is quite aware Loki is going to betray him eventually.
-Subverted when he doesn't, though he does trick Thor into thinking he died while he goes into hiding via shapeshifting.
+They even use this to their advantage when tricking Malekith into exposing the Aether.
+Loki doesn't betray Thor, but he does trick Thor into thinking he died while he goes into hiding via shapeshifting.

 The Resenter: A seething ball of jealousy from his first scenes onward.